Ngopimas/Ngopimas/README.md

 ![https://github.com/Platane/snk](./images/github-contribution-grid-snake.svg)

-🤖 This README.md is updated with humor, by a bot ❤️ Last update on Mon Jan 01 2024
+🤖 This README.md is updated with passion, by a bot ❤️ Last update on Tue Jan 02 2024